kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Player-Plugins-in-the-SDK-Supported-plugins.md

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)
 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-In this article you'll find the supported Player plugins in the Player-SDK.

-All plugins can be included using the Player studio by simply editing the **uiconf** object or changing the configuration in the **config** object.
+The Player-SDK provides an extensive selection of supported Player plugins.
+These plugins can be included via the Player studio by simply editing the **uiconf** object or changing the configuration in the **config** object.

----
+The following is a list of supported Player plugins:

 | Plugin  | Desciption | iOS  | Android |
 |:------------- |:------------- |:---------------:| :-------------:|